haxpor/blog/_posts/2017-06-19-postmortem-raceplant-ciga-game-jam-2017.md

 Requirement to Run the Game

 * Java Runtime at least version 1.6+
 * Xbox360 controllers for two players (due to the game doesn't offer button mapping as configuration so if you use different brand of controller, button might be changed.
-But all in all, you can use other controller but keep in mind it's not tested)
+But all in all, you can use other controller but keep in mind it's not tested).
+* <font color="red" style="font-weight: bold">-</font> Keyboard to control player is not support yet.

 The following is a working desk I've occupied to work on the game.
 It's nearly perfect suitable for standing desk.